-- Symptoms of leg pain that arise from a condition affecting the musculoskeletal system
+- Leg pain symptoms that arise from a condition affecting the musculoskeletal system

-- Symptoms of leg pain that arise as the result of a neuropathic condition
+- Leg pain that arises as the result of a neuropathic condition

 - Symptoms of leg pain that arise as the result of pathology within the vascular system

-Symptoms accompanying conditions affecting the musculoskeletal system are generally reported to occur within the structures that comprise this system, including bones, ligaments, tendons, and muscles.
-Leg pain that emerges as the result of conditions affecting the nervous system are generally reported to originate along the pathway of the sciatic nerve, which begins deep within the buttocks and runs down along the back of the leg.
-Finally, leg pain that arises as the result of vascular pathology is most commonly reported to occur on only one side of the body.
+Musculoskeletal leg pain symptoms generally occur within the structures that comprise this system, including bones, ligaments, tendons, and muscles.
+Leg nerve pain is generally reported to originate along the pathway of the sciatic nerve.
+This nerve begins deep within the buttocks and runs down along the back of the leg.
+Finally, vascular leg pain is most commonly reported to occur on only one side of the body.

-Patients who are interested in treatment for their symptoms of leg pain are encouraged to speak with their doctor.
-There are a wide variety of conditions that are associated with these symptoms; thus, an appropriate treatment plan will take this into consideration.
+If you suffer from leg pain, talk to your pain doctor.
+There are a wide variety of conditions that are associated with leg pain.
+Because of this, an appropriate treatment plan is necessary.
 Your doctor will want to gather a detailed personal and family history.
 Further, you will also undergo an extensive physical examination.
 Your doctor will ask you a number of questions about your current symptoms of pain and discomfort, including how these symptoms have affected your ability to complete normal daily activities.
 There are a number of treatments available for managing symptoms of leg pain.
-In most instances, your doctor will recommend an initial trial using a more conservative method of pain relief before attempting the more aggressive and interventional approaches.
+In most instances, your doctor will recommend an initial trial using a more conservative method of pain relief.
+If needed, they’ll then attempt more aggressive and interventional approaches.

-If patients with persistent pain continue to suffer from debilitating symptoms despite several treatment trials with conservative techniques, more aggressive and interventional treatment techniques may be warranted.
-Chronic leg pain can impair the individual’s ability to complete day-to-day activities and even significantly limit mobility.
+If patients with persistent chronic leg pain continue to suffer from debilitating symptoms despite several treatment trials with conservative techniques, more aggressive and interventional treatment techniques may be warranted.
+Chronic and severe leg pain can impair an individual’s ability to complete day-to-day activities and even significantly limit mobility.
 A portion of patients may even be forced to leave work on disability as a result of their leg pain.

 What Types Of Conditions Cause Leg Pain?Symptoms of pain and discomfort of the lower limbs can arise as the result of a variety of conditions affecting the underlying structures and tissue within the leg.
 For instance, symptoms of leg pain can arise as the result of blunt trauma.
 In these instances, acute damage or injury to the underlying tissue is believed to account for the pain.
-Symptoms of leg pain can also be the result of a degenerative process, such that injury occurs to the structures as a result of wear and tear to the tissue over time.
-In many cases, the exact source for the symptoms of leg pain may not be known.
+Leg pain causes can also be the result of a degenerative process, such that injury occurs to the structures as a result of wear and tear to the tissue over time.
+In many cases, the exact source for the chronic leg pain symptoms may not be known.
 These patients will then likely undergo trials of several different treatment techniques before they are able to achieve relief from pain.

 Conditions that are known to cause symptoms of leg pain can be grouped into two broad categories based on the affected underlying structures.

-Perhaps one of the more common sources of leg pain is cramping or spasms of the muscle tissue.
+Perhaps one of the more common leg pain causes is cramping or spasms of the muscle tissue.
 Muscle cramps are also referred to as muscle spasms or a charley horse and are characterized by involuntary contractions of the muscle tissue within the leg.
 Cramping or spasms of the muscle tissue generally have a sudden onset and occur with no warning.
-There are several factors known to lead to muscle cramping, including dehydration, poor circulation of the blood within the legs, overexertion, inadequate pre-workout stretching, muscle exertion in hot climates, fatigue of the muscle tissue, dysfunctional peripheral nerves, and several mineral deficiencies (i.e., potassium, magnesium, and calcium).
+There are several factors known to lead to leg spasms or cramps, including dehydration, poor circulation of the blood within the legs, overexertion, inadequate pre-workout stretching, muscle exertion in hot climates, fatigue of the muscle tissue, dysfunctional peripheral nerves, and several mineral deficiencies (i.e., potassium, magnesium, and calcium).

 Fractures occurring to the bones that comprise the leg are known to be associated with symptoms of leg pain.
 There are four different types of bone found in the leg and these include the femur (the longest and strongest bone found within the body), patella, tibia, and fibula.
 Bone tissue is very dense and strong, allowing bones to serve as the supportive foundation and structure for the body.
 For individuals with healthy bone density, it generally takes a very strong force to cause the bone to become compromised and ultimately break.
 Conditions, such as osteoporosis, however, can lead to a weakening of the bone through reductions in the bone’s density.
 This diminished bone density then places the individual at an augmented risk for bone fractures.